 Close your eyes and go within.

 Often one of our abiding fears in life is death.
-Yet this persistent anxiety and worry around an inevitable event is a losing battle.How can we improve this relationship towards such a certainty.
+Yet this persistent anxiety and worry around an inevitable event is a losing battle.How can we improve this relationship towards such a certainty?

 The major differentiating attribute of humans compared to other forms of life is that we have an awareness of our own mortality.

-Montaigne the 17th century essayist and philosopher when considering the fear of his death calls for dissipating it by facing it head-on, with awareness and attention — an approach common in Eastern spirituality.
+Montaigne the 17th century essayist and philosopher when considering the fear of his death calls for dissipating it by facing it head on, with awareness and attention — an approach common in Eastern spirituality.

 Does religious ritual or involvement play a part.
-Have we considered our legacy and its implementation.
-In tackling questions such as this we can begin to put together a plan of how we would like this time in our life to look.
-We begin to reflect on relationships that might need addressing, or reconciliations that may need to take place.
-It is encouraging and pertinent that once we examine questions of this kind we feel more comfortable that our setting has the potential to be one that will give us solace and help to reduce anxiety whatever our beliefs and thoughts are around leaving this physical realm.
+Have we considered our legacy and its implementation?
+In tackling questions such as these, we put together a plan of how we would like this time in our life to look.
+We reflect on relationships that might need addressing, or reconciliations that may need to take place.
+It is encouraging and pertinent that once we examine this type of question we feel more comfortable that our setting has the potential to be one that will give us solace and help to reduce anxiety.
+We have our own individual beliefs and thoughts are around leaving this physical realm.

 We are moving into a period of reawakening consciousness around our approach to end of life.
-Traces of forgotten knowledge and customs are beginning to reemerge.
+Traces of forgotten knowledge and customs are reemerging.
 The sacredness of this time and the connectedness of all life and its experiences are moving us towards a deeper understanding of life which includes death.